On the origin of ambiguity in efficient communication: Appendix: Ambiguity and physical irreversibility

 \section{Appendix: Ambiguity and physical irreversibility}

-Throughout the paper we highlighted the strict relation between the logical irreversibility of the computations generating a given code and the ambiguity of the latter.
-Now we highlight the formal equivalence of the mathematical treatment we proposed to deal with ambiguity at the theoretical level with the mathematical formulation of physical/thermodynamical irreversibility.
+Throughout the paper we have highlighted the strict relation between the logical irreversibility of the computations generating a given code and the ambiguity of the latter.
+In this appendix we briefly revise the role of logical irreversibility in the foundations of physics, through its relation to thermodynamic irreversibility.

+Our objective here is to show, in a rather informal way, that reasonings and concepts that are commonly used in physics can be naturally connected to the conceptual development of this paper.
+We warn the reader that this appendix does not attempt to provide formal relations between ambiguous codes and its energetic cost or other thermodynamic quantities, nor to relate the emergence of ambiguity to some explicit physical process.
+The rigorous exploration of the above mentioned topics is a fascinating issue, but lies beyond the scope of this paper.

 The strict relation of thermodynamic irreversibility and logical irreversibility is a hot topic of debate since the definition of the equivalence of heat and bits by R. Landauer \cite{landauer1961}.
-This equivalence, known as {\em Landauer's principle}, states that, for any {\em erased} bit of information, a quantity of
+This equivalence, known as {\em Landauer's principle}, states that, for any {\em erased} bit of information, a quantity of at least

-joules are dissipated in terms of heat, being $k$ the Boltzmann constant and $T$ the temperature of the system.

-This principle relates logical irreversibility and thermodynamical irreversibility.
-Thermodynamical irreversibility is a property of abstract processes.
-Almost all processes taking place in our everyday life are irreversible.
-One of the consequences of this irreversibility is the degradation of the energy.
+joules is dissipated in terms of heat, being $k_B=1.38\times 10^{-23}J/K$ the Boltzmann constant and $T$ the temperature of the system.
+This principle relates logical irreversibility and thermodynamical irreversibility; however, it is worth noting that it provides only a lower bound and that it is far away from the energetic costs of any real computing process.
+To see how we can connect both types of irreversibility, we first state that thermodynamical irreversibility is a property of abstract processes --interestingly, almost all processes taking place in our everyday life are irreversible.
 The common property of such processes is that they {\em generate} thermodynamical entropy.
-The second law of thermodynamics states that any physical process generates a non-negative amount of entropy, i.e., for the process $\mathbf{P}$,
+The second law of thermodynamics states that any physical process generates a non-negative amount of entropy; i.e., for the process $\mathbf{P}$,

 The units of physical entropy are {\em nats} instead of bits.
-Now suppose that we face the problem of reversing the process $\mathbf{P}$ -for example, a gas expansion- by which $\Delta S(\mathbf{P})> 0$.
-Without further help, the reversion of this process is {\em forbidden} by the second law: It would generate a net amount of {\em negative} entropy.
+Now suppose that we face the problem of reversing the process $\mathbf{P}$ --for example, a gas expansion-- by which $\Delta S(\mathbf{P})> 0$.
+Without further help, the reversion of this process is {\em forbidden} by the second law, since it would generate a net amount of {\em negative} entropy.
 Therefore, we will need external energy to reverse the process.
-In the same way, we have seen that
+Similarly, we have observed that